trek/trek.github.com/_posts/2009-02-17-rails-forms-microformat.markdown

 <p>is accessed with <code>$_POST["widget_name"]</code> in php, <code>self.request.get("widget_name")</code> on App Engine, and <code>params[:widget_name]</code> in Rails.</p>

-<p>This format can only pass a single value for a key, so it can’t represent complex data structures like hashes and arrays.
+<p>This format can only pass a single value for a key, so it can't represent complex data structures like hashes and arrays.
 With single values in Rails, our controllers would be like this:</p>

 <pre><code>def create
   @widget = Widget.new